CloudBoost/developers/en/queues/basicqueues.md

 ```
 </span>

-#Pulling data from the queue.
+#Pulling data from the queue

 To pull data into the Queue, you need to call the pull method of the <span class="tut-snippet">CB.CloudQueue</span> instance.